Medical Malpractice Lawyers in New Jersey

 Who do I Sue and Who Pays If I Win?

 In most cases, the lawsuit is filed against the doctor and the medical facility.
 In New Jersey, nearly every doctor carries at least $1 million in primary insurance coverage.
 Most responsible doctors will carry insurance above $1million to cover their assets.
 Private medical facilities usually carry separate insurance policies that can be higher than $1 million.
 The exposure of regular hospitals is usually capped at $250,000 in New Jersey.

-Contact Our Experienced New Jersey Medical Malpractice Attorneys
+Contact Our Experienced Medical Malpractice Lawyers in New Jersey

-At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our team of New Jersey medical malpractice lawyers are experienced, dedicated, and committed to help those going through very difficult times.
+At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our team of medical malpractice lawyers in New Jersey is experienced, dedicated, and committed to help those going through very difficult times.
 Contact us today at 201-488-1161 for a legal consultation with our New Jersey Personal Injury Attorneys.